amabdulr/CNWG/ReviewYourChunks.md

 #### **Task Example**

 ## Register Crosswork Data Gateway with Crosswork Cloud Applications **(Task)**
-Short description: Use this task to enroll  croswork ....
 **Purpose**: Enroll a Crosswork Data Gateway instance into Crosswork Cloud using a registration file.

 **Context**: The registration process securely associates the Crosswork Data Gateway with Crosswork Cloud applications using a JSON file that contains unique digital certificates.